INSIDE : Learn how to make Festive No Sew DIY Felt Snowflake gloves for the cold winter Holiday months!

 To end my week of Holiday Felt projects, I wanted to share the second pair of Felt Mittens I made.
-If you missed them, I created these fun graphic MERRY Felt Mitten last week and today I am sharing a slightly more sophisticated version, my DIY Felt Snowflake Mittens.
+If you missed them, I created these fun graphic MERRY Felt Mitten last week and today I am sharing a slightly more sophisticated version, my How to make No Sew DIY Felt Snowflake Mittens.

 Measure the space you have available on the top portion of your mitten.
 Then, transfer those dimensions onto your felt.

 Recall your elementary days of cutting out paper snowflakes and replicate that with the felt.
 Fold the felt as many times as you would like and then cut out fun shapes and lines with your scissors.
 Once your snowflake is completed, cut in right down the middle.